-Each document requires at least 4 First Nations reviewers, who check verse by verse for readability, clarity of understanding, cultural relevance, and simplicity of language.
+Each document is reviewed by at least 4 First Nations reviewers, who check verse by verse for readability, clarity of understanding, cultural relevance, and simplicity of language.
 Other non-native reviewers are sometimes used for editing and feedback from a non-native perspective.

 After the final Consultant check, another check is done in ParaText for any changes that have been made.

-Finally, the finished text is exported from ParaText and sent to a print specialist who prepares the text for printing.
+Finally, the finished text is exported from ParaText, ready to send to the publisher, and sent to a print specialist who prepares the text for printing.

 Information and guidelines for reviewers:

 - Remember, the draft that has been created already takes into account the key-terms agreed upon by the Translation Council.
 Reviewers need not be highly Biblically literate, they are checking for readability and not necessarily for Biblical accuracy—that will be reviewed by others.

 - If the reviewer is good with the draft no suggestions need to be made and the reviewer would then sign off on the draft.

 - Each reviewer is encouraged to compare the draft to a favorite Bible, verse by verse, as it is read through.

 - Look for readability, clarity of understanding, cultural relevancy, and simplicity of language.